 Before You Take a Quick Settlement

-We are in the middle of another hurricane season and if you’re still dealing with property damage to your home and vehicles from the strong winds of Hurricane Harvey or you’re trying to keep your business afloat after loss and interruption due to power outages and other storm-related problems, an attorney can help to ensure you get all of the coverage you’re entitled to under your policy.
+We are in the middle of another hurricane season.
+And, if you’re still dealing with property damage winds of Hurricane Harvey; Or you’re trying to keep your business afloat after loss and interruption due to power outages and other storm-related problems, an attorney can help to ensure you get all of the coverage you’re entitled to under your policy.

-Taking the first offer of a settlement on your claim can be a mistake.
-Don’t shortchange yourself in the interest of time.
+Firstly, taking the first offer of a settlement on your claim can be a mistake.
+Therefore, don’t shortchange yourself in the interest of time.
 You deserve all of the coverage you’ve paid for in your policy.
 Insurance adjusters know that desperate policyholders will often settle for less than they deserve when they’re struggling to make ends meet after a catastrophic event.
 Let a proven attorney who has experience dealing with insurance companies be your advocate and make sure you get the coverage you deserve for your claim.

 Help With Your Business Interruption Claim in Conroe

-Ultimately, you deserve to have complete coverage for your claim.
+In conclusion, you deserve to have complete coverage for your claim.
 Having an attorney’s assistance in evaluating your policy for potential coverage can mean the difference between being able to put your business back together and a total loss of your life’s work.
-Before you take a settlement in the interest of quickly getting cash in hand, have an attorney take a look at your policy to see if you’re entitled to more coverage than think.
+Before you take a settlement in the interest of quickly getting cash in hand.

 If you have questions about filing a business loss claim due to floods, power being out and other interruptions created in Conroe or Montgomery County, contact the Scott Law Firm at (936) 270-8100 for a free case consultation today.